AREAS OF EXPERTISE:

 Matthew has a great deal of experience of acting and advising in professional negligence issues arising in the context of his other areas of expertise, i.e. land law (e.g. negligent conveyancing – recently advised on claim against solicitor for failing to advise property developer of a restrictive covenant) and trusts and probate work (e.g. negligent drafting of wills – recently advised on failure to advise testator on severance of joint tenancy).
 Matthew has developed a high level of expertise on the law of damages in the context of negligently advised transactions.

 Over 20 years’ experience in all areas of land law (including landlord and tenant and service charge disputes).
-The focus of Matthew’s work is now mainly on issues surrounding property development and in particular rights of way and restrictive covenants (recently lectured on ransom strips), torts affecting land (e.g. a 6 day TCC nuisance trial concerning leaking fuel) and rectification (recently acted for brewery in mistaken inclusion of a house in a transfer of a pub).
+The focus of Matthew’s work is now mainly property development and commercial / retail premises and in particular rights of way and restrictive covenants (advising regularly on ransom strips access to development plots) ), retail valuation and redevelopment issues under the 1954 Act (e.g. advising a local authority on a lease to a football club) and torts aﬀecting land (e.g. a 6 day TCC nuisance trial concerning leaking fuel).

 Matthew also regularly advises local authorities and other public bodies on the exercise of their land-holding functions, particularly concerning city centre redevelopment.